 The way that we treat the land we live on directly impacts our future.
 For example, if we farm and allow livestock to graze without a system in place, then the land will quickly become depleted of its natural resources.
 In turn, this can cause serious problems with natural water sources, like excessive siltation and pollution.
-Water pollution, UV exposure and deforestation are problematic in both rural and suburban areas throughout Ireland.
+Water pollution, UV exposure and deforestation are problematic in both rural and suburban areas throughout the world.
 Fortunately, there is something that can be done.
 Armed with knowledge, and a little bit of preparation, it isn’t difficult to keep your home safe from the majority of environmental hazards that can be foreseen.

 Acidification happens when the pH of the soil rises and it begins to acidify.
 This is undesirable for both agricultural and everyday home owners who wish to landscape their yard decoratively because most plants are unable to grow properly in highly acidic soil.

 Deforestation is a concern all over the world.
 If you have to clear away large areas of vegetation on your property, then it is environmentally responsible to plant more in a different location.
 This prevents the loss of entire habitats.

 If overgrazing, soil degradation and deforestation are allowed to run unchecked, then the land is at risk for desertification.
 Homeowners can prevent the deterioration of their property by regularly monitoring its condition.

 Over time, acid rain is hazardous to wildlife, native vegetation and any buildings that it falls on.
 As a homeowner, it’s important to periodically check the condition of your roof and outside walls to ensure no damage has been done.

 Noxious substances can be in the air, water and the ground.
 More often than not, homeowners encounter these toxic substances after they have been illegally dumped near a residential or agricultural area.